JumpingDino/loan_datasets/README.md

-# loan_datasets
+# Credit Risk Datasets

-A repository with datasets for loan/credit risk assessment
+A repository with datasets for loan/credit risk assessment.
+The main goal of the repository is to centralize risk/loan data so data scientist/analysts have an easy way to access the data